Registration and MyGCC

 - The course is not a credit awarded for life experience.

-Program faculty will determine whether any transfer course does or does not fulfill any program requirement, except where there is clear equivalence between the transfer course and the GCC course, in which case the Registrar makes the decision.
+Full English translations of course descriptions as well as a course by course evaluation are required for any international student seeking to receive transfer credit.
+Program faculty or Department Chair will determine whether any transfer course does or does not fulfill any program requirement, except where there is clear equivalence between the transfer course and the GCC course, in which case the Registrar makes the decision.
 Transfer students will be advised to contact the Department Chair of their program for evaluation of any course that does not transfer as equivalent to a GCC course but which the student believes should satisfy a program requirement.
 A form or template will be utilized for this purpose.

 Students may be placed in higher-level courses or a sequence of courses on the basis of their high school achievement, training or test results.
 Credit may be granted for the courses bypassed but both placement and the granting of credit are at the discretion of the Registrar in consultation with the Department Chairperson, the Dean, or the Academic Vice President as necessary and appropriate.